symbiote-h2020/SymbioteCloud/README.md

   Starting symbIoTe Cloud components can be done in following steps:

   1. Start RabbitMQ server
   2. Start MongoDB server
   3. Start MySQL server
   4. Start symbIoTe Cloud components
-    - make sure to first start CloudConfigService, and after it is running start EurekaService
+    - make sure to first start *CloudConfigService*, and after it is running start *EurekaService*
-    - after both services are running you can start rest of the components: ZipkinService, InterworkingInterface, ResourceHandler, ResourceAccessProxy
+    - after both services are running you can start rest of the components: *ZipkinService*, *InterworkingInterface*, *ResourceHandler*, *ResourceAccessProxy*

   To start Cloud components you can use `gradle bootRun` task, or build and use `java -jar <build_target>.jar`

  5. Register resource

-  After our platform has been registered and symbIoTe Cloud components for our platform are configured and running we can proceed to expose some of our platform's resources to symbIoTe Core.
-It is done by sending HTTP POST request containing resource description on ResourceHandler's registration endpoint.
+  After your platform has been registered and symbIoTe Cloud components for your platform are configured and running, you can proceed to expose some of our platform's resources to symbIoTe Core.
+This is done by sending HTTP POST requests containing resource description on *ResourceHandler*'s registration endpoint.
 Examplary description is shown below:
   ```
   {
   "name": "Sensor1",